 Daunting?
 Yes.
 Worth it?
 Definitely!
 Laying a patio may require manual labour, but in reality it’s a straight forward project that can save you money.
 So put some time away at the weekends, and soon enough you’ll be relaxing on your patio with a book in one hand and a glass of wine in the other!
-However, your dream patio won’t happen with the click of your fingers, so we’ve provided you with a step-by-step guide to ensure you get it done the right way.
+However, your dream patio won’t happen with the click of your fingers, so we’ve provided you with a step-by-step guide to laying a patio so to ensure you get it done the right way.

 - Hardcore material, building sand, cement, cement mixer (optional)